talsma-ict/umldoclet/lib/README.md

 Unfortunately for me however, the version of plantuml on [maven central](http://mvnrepository.com/artifact/net.sourceforge.plantuml/plantuml) has a [GPL](http://www.gnu.org/copyleft/gpl.html) license which is a so-called _copyleft_ license.
-This meansit will require the umldoclet to become `GPL` licensed as well.
+This means it will require the umldoclet to become `GPL` licensed as well.

 I want the doclet to remain open-source, but I feel the `GPL` to be too